openbaton/juju-vnfm/README.md

 Open Baton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification and the TOSCA Standard.

 Open Baton provides multiple mechanisms for interoperating with different VNFM vendor solutions.
-It has a modular archiecture which can be easily extended for supporting additional use cases.
+It has a modular architecture which can be easily extended for supporting additional use cases.

 It integrates with OpenStack as standard de-facto VIM implementation, and provides a driver mechanism for supporting additional VIM types.
 It supports Network Service management either using the provided Generic VNFM and Juju VNFM, or integrating additional specific VNFMs.
 It provides several mechanisms (REST or PUB/SUB) for interoperating with external VNFMs.